 Although there are plenty of private and group lessons available for beginners, most of the resort's terrain (45 percent) consists of intermediate runs.
 An additional 45 percent of the terrain is advanced, which doesn't leave much room for first-timers.

 Numerous upgrades are under way as part of Lee Canyon's multimillion dollar investment.
-This season the Rabbit Peak Quad, an energy-efficient lift, was introduced.
+Recently, the Rabbit Peak Quad, an energy-efficient lift, was introduced.
 It's ideal for beginning skiers and snowboarders because it allows for easier loading and unloading access to beginner terrain and also serves as the main access from a new parking lot and base lodge.
 There's also a new guest locker room.

 If you're just in Vegas on vacation and decide to go skiing on a whim, the resort has everything you could possibly need, including equipment and ski clothing rentals.